antonio-gabriele-rizzo/Microsoft-Entra-ID-Administration-Lab/README.md

 ![PowerShell](https://img.shields.io/badge/PowerShell-Automation-5391FE)
 ![Portfolio](https://img.shields.io/badge/Portfolio-Project-success)

-## Overview
+## About This Project

+Welcome to my TechLab Microsoft Entra ID Administration Portfolio.

-This project demonstrates hands-on administration of Microsoft Entra ID (formerly Azure Active Directory) in a cloud-first Microsoft 365 environment.
+This repository documents my hands-on learning journey in Microsoft Entra ID administration using the same Microsoft 365 tenant developed throughout the TechLab Microsoft 365 Portfolio.

-The project focuses on identity and access management tasks commonly performed by IT Support Analysts, Service Desk Engineers, Junior System Administrators, and Microsoft 365 Administrators.

-The objective is to gain practical experience with user administration, group management, role-based access control (RBAC), authentication, auditing, and PowerShell automation while building a portfolio of real-world cloud administration skills.
+The purpose of this project is threefold:

+1. Develop practical Microsoft Entra ID administration skills.
+2. Build a professional portfolio demonstrating real-world identity management tasks.
+3. Create a personal technical reference and learning resource that can be revisited in the future.

+Every section is documented using step-by-step procedures, screenshots, explanations, and practical examples to support both learning and future reference.

 ---